Why Are We in Vietnam?

 Why Are We In Vietnam?
 (WWVN) is a 1967 novel by the American author Norman Mailer.
 It focuses on a hunting trip to the Brooks Range in Alaska where a young man is brought by his father, a wealthy businessman who works for a company that makes cigarette filters and is obsessed with killing a grizzly bear.
 As the novel progresses, the protagonist is increasingly disillusioned that his father resorts to hunting tactics that seem dishonest and weak, including the use of a helicopter and taking credit for killing a bear.
 At the end of the novel, the protagonist tells the reader that he is soon going to serve in the Vietnam War as a soldier.

 WWVN contains vivid descriptions of Alaska; polarizing, obscene, and stream-of-consciousness narration; and shifting points of view.
-Mailer uses the narrative to implicitly answer the question the novel's title asks: it demonstrates the attitudes and actions of America that landed it in Vietnam.
+Mailer uses the narrative to implicitly answer the question the novel's title asks: it demonstrates the attitudes and actions of the United States that landed it in Vietnam.
 Its experimental style alienated many readers, but earned the novel a nomination for the National Book Award.